Randwick and District Historical Society Inc. has unique collections of historical material about the City of

-Level 2, Bowen Library, 669 Anzac Parade, Maroubra NSW 2035 (Lift access only to Level 2)
+Level 2, Bowen Library Building, 669 Anzac Pde, Maroubra NSW 2035 (Lift access only to Level 2)

 Research can be undertaken at $A20 per hour plus cost of certificates, photocopies and return airmail postage.
 Please send

 Saturday History Talks:

-On the third Saturday afternoon of each month in February and from April to November at 2pm, a guest who gives a talk on
+On the third Saturday afternoon of each month in February and from April to November at 2pm, a guest speaker gives a talk on

-The talks are held in the Auditorium on either Level one, two or, Bowen Library Building, 669 Anzac Pde Maroubra NSW 2035.
+The talks are usually held in the Vonnie Young Auditorium on Level One of the Bowen Library Building, 669 Anzac Pde Maroubra NSW 2035.

 (Signs on the day will direct you to the correct level if the venue is changed).
 Lift access is available.